 - Substring you want to search for.

-Python find substring in a string Example
+How to find a substring in a string in Python?

 If the function does not discover the specified substring inside the Str1, it returns -1.
 We used Str4 to explain this.